manussekhar/German_Notes/Courtesy phrases.md

-bis morgen = see you in the morning bis bald = see you soon bis später  = see you later wie gehts = how is it foi
+bis morgen = see you in the morning bis bald = see you soon bis später  = see you later wie gehts = how is it going